invertase/react-native-material-design-demo/README.md

 Once instantiated, the class exposed a few methods to help with simple app navigation.
 First however, we must define our routes.
 The class looks for a `routes.js` file in the root of the `src` directory.

+The class also handles `hardwareBackPress` events correctly, only exiting the app if we're on a root route.
+Otherwise, it calls the `back()` method.

 #### routes.js

 This is a simple object based pattern of component and children, an example of which can be found [here](https://github.com/react-native-material-design/demo-app/blob/master/src/routes.js).